Love Today (2022 film): Plot

+Shortly thereafter, a viral pornographic video surfaces online, appearing to feature Nikitha.
+Refusing to believe it is a fabrication, an enraged Venu physically assaults and disowns his daughter, forcing a heartbroken Nikitha to flee her home.
+When Pradeep learns of her disappearance, he and his friends launch a desperate search across Chennai but find no trace of her.
+Exhausted, Pradeep sits beneath a mango tree in his yard that he had planted as a young boy.
+He remembers how, as a child, he used to constantly dig up the seed to see if it was growing, until his mother told him to have faith and leave it alone.

+Applying this lesson of patience and intuition, Pradeep accurately deduces Nikitha's favorite secluded beach and finds her sitting alone by the shore.
+He comforts her and reveals that his friends successfully tracked down the source of the video: Kaushik, a publicity-seeking colleague of Nikitha's who had engineered a malicious deepfake to gain internet fame.
+With Kaushik arrested by the cyber police, Pradeep and Nikitha finally reconcile.
+Venu arrives to apologize to his daughter for his lack of faith, revealing that the phone swap was ultimately a test to see if their love could survive the ugliest truths.
+With the conflict resolved, he gladly blesses their union.
+The story closes on the lesson that trust is the ultimate foundation of peace.

 Production

 Development

 After the success of Comali (2019), Pradeep Ranganathan announced his next project which would be produced by Kalapathi S. Aghoram under the banner of AGS Entertainment under the tentative title as AGS 22.
 It was reported that the project would be an adaptation of Ranganathan's short film App(a) Lock.
 Later, the title was announced to be Love Today, which was taken from the 1997 film of the same name and would mark Pradeep's debut as an actor in a leading role.
 The makers unveiled the first look poster of the film on 4 July 2022.

 Casting and filming

 Ivana, who previously appeared in films like Naachiyaar (2018) and Hero (2019), was signed in to play the female lead, while Yogi Babu, who previously collaborated with the director in Comali, was signed on to play a supporting role.
 At the same time, Raveena Ravi and veteran actors Sathyaraj and Radhika Sarathkumar were also confirmed to be a part of this film.
 Principal photography began in December 2021.
 On 22 July 2022, it was announced that the entire shooting of the film was wrapped.